 Nitro vs Poly Guitar Finishes: Pros and Cons.
 In the world of guitars, the debate over nitro and poly finishes continues to spark discussions among enthusiasts.
-In this article, we’ll compare nitrocellulose, polyurethane, and polyester finishes, discussing the advantages and disadvantages of each type.
+In this article, we’ll compare nitrocellulose, polyurethane, and polyester finishes, discussing their advantages and disadvantages.

 The Quick Answer